'A' series of German rockets

 While these developments were occurring, the German General Staff was preoccupied with the problem of evading the restrictions on sizes of guns, imposed on the Germany Army by the Versailles Treaty.
 They turned their attention to rocket missiles, which were not covered by the Treaty.
 In 1929, they confidentially investigated the ideas and personalities of the space-travel and rocket enthusiast.
 They were most impressed by the young student of astronomy von Braun, and in 1932 engaged him to undertake the development of rockets.
 The General Staff secured Walter Riedel, a first-rate engineer, to help the space enthusiasts make their ideas practical.

-A more secluded development was station was required On the recommendation of von Braun, this was set up at Peenemünde on the Baltic coast.
-Missiles could be fired along the coast up to distances of 250 miles, and kept under continuous observation.
+A more secluded development station was required.
+On the recommendation of von Braun, this was set up at Peenemünde on the Baltic coast.
+Missiles could be fired along the coast up to distances of 250 mi, and kept under continuous observation.
 The station was opened in 1936.
 The following year, the new A-3 rocket was launched.
-Measuring 7.6 meters in length and weighing 748 kilograms, it was powered by an engine that produced 14,700 newtons (N) of thrust.
+Measuring 7.6 m in length and weighing 748 kg, it was powered by an engine that produced 14,700 newtons (N) of thrust.
 Three flights were made, none completely successful because the A-3's gyroscopic control system was too weak to give adequate steering.
 Consequently, a new test rocket was developed with the designation A-5 – the name A-4 having been reserved for a future military rocket.

 1. Piskiewicz, Dennis.
 The Nazi Rocketeers: Dreams of Space and Crimes of War.
 Westport, Conn: Praeger, 1995.